vk-5/RouteSetter/README.md

 - remove all parts of the carabiner
 ![](https://github.com/vk-5/RouteSetter/blob/master/gifs/remove_whole_carabiner.gif)
 #### Play animation
+#### Human reference
+- set high by slider
+- add human by button
+- select sceleton
+- move human close to your wall
+- go to pose mode and pose human
+- when you are done, go back to object mode
 ### Render
 - choose collection you want to render
 - press render button and waint until render is finished